Wave dynamics on networks: method and application to the sine-Gordon equation: Introduction

 \section{Introduction}

-Currently there is a growing demand for modelling and understanding of various flow problems on networks.
-A generic network can be described as follows.
-Imagine a (usually finite) set of points or simply \emph{vertices} immersed in an Euclidean space $\Ee^2$ or $\Ee^3$ (depending on the application in hands).
-Some of the points are connected by 1D segments (or more generally curves, which are homeomorphic to segments), which are called the \emph{edges}.
-Mathematically the networks are formalized using the graph theory \cite{Gould2012}.
-However, there is an important subtle difference with the graph theory.
-Namely, in some applications the geometry of edges (\eg their length, shape, thickness) can matter, while in the graph theory the only relevant information is the fact that two points are connected by an edge.
-Such sensitive applications include, for example, the blood flow modelling \cite{Vassilevskii2011}.
+Currently there is a growing demand for modelling and understanding various flow problems on networks.
+A generic network is a (usually finite) set of points or simply \emph{vertices} immersed in an \textsc{Euclidean} space $\Ee^{\,2}$ or $\Ee^{\,3}$ (depending on the application in hands).
+Some of the points are connected by 1D segments (or more generally curves, which are homeomorphic to segments), called the \emph{edges}.
+Mathematically networks are formalized using graph theory \cite{Gould2012}.
+However, there is an important subtle difference with graph theory.
+Namely, in some applications the geometry of edges (\eg their length, shape, thickness) may matter, while in graph theory the only relevant information is the fact that two points are connected by an edge.
+Such sensitive applications include, for example blood flow modelling \cite{Vassilevskii2011}.
 Thus, a network combines in a single data structure the corresponding geometrical and topological information on vertices and edges.
-The flow is usually modelled with Partial Differential Equations (PDEs), which come to replace the methods from discrete mathematics or Ordinary Differential Equations (ODEs).
-For a general recent review of this topic we refer to \cite{Bressan2014}.
-This field continues to attract more and more researchers from modelling, analysis, numerics, optimization and control theory \cite{Zuazua2013}.
+The flow is modeled with Partial Differential Equations (PDEs) because of the spatial dimension of the edges, as opposed to Ordinary Differential Equations (ODEs) in the standard case.
+For a general recent review of this topic, see \cite{Bressan2014}.
+This field continues to attract researchers from modelling, analysis, numerics, optimization and control theory \cite{Zuazua2013}.